a-n-d-r-3-w/calculator/CombinedRFASpec.md

 ####Description of User:####

-This user is figuring out the family budget and wants to do some simple calculations.
+This user manages the family budget.
 However, they left their smartphone, tablet, and physical calculator at home.
 All they have is Chrome on their Windows 7 machine.
 They don't know about Windows' built-in calculator or MATLAB, either.

 #### User Goal or Purpose of Their Activity: ####